KaroElisa/Waterbender/README.md

 |![LiDARTest](https://github.com/user-attachments/assets/da5a4f06-2a4e-4b0e-bf23-55450edd1a72) |<img src="https://github.com/user-attachments/assets/2f061058-8d52-4f25-ac67-d7da9c4cdf89"> |
 |[Lake Heckaman's Great LiDAR tutorial](https://www.youtube.com/watch?v=fAvF2niosNA&t=0s) | [Fluid Simulation by Three Dashes](https://www.youtube.com/watch?v=2k6H5Qa_fCE) |

 When working with Touchdesigner, modular builds like these are incredibly useful because they let you take parts from different projects and combine them into one project, all while still being able to debug the components individually.
-This is what the project looks like from above:
+This is what the final project looks like from above:

 | Component-Based Architecture	|
 |---